The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

-Manipulation of microparticles and NPs (including molecules) in vacuum represents one of the challenges of modern science, as it enables investigations on proteins, DNA segments, viruses and bacteria \cite{Jose10, Peng04}, dusty plasmas \cite{Fort05, Morfi09}, or detection of tiny forces \cite{Li18, Haya18}.
-Measurements on single aerosol particles (ranging from $2$ to $100 \ \mu$m in diameter) levitated in electrodynamic, optical, and acoustic traps or deposited on a surface, allow individual processes and physical mechanisms to be studied in isolation under controlled laboratory conditions \cite{Krieg12}.
+Storage devices based on inhomogeneous, time-dependent electric fields, characterized by trap geometries such as quadrupole, linear octopoles, higher-order multipoles or series of ring electrodes, are described in \cite{Ger03}.
+Different species of charged particles can be levitated, starting with electrons via molecular ions and NPs.
+Manipulation of microparticles and NPs (including molecules) in vacuum represents one of the challenges of modern science, as it enables investigations on proteins, DNA segments, viruses and bacteria \cite{Jose10, Peng04, Wang12}, dusty plasmas \cite{Fort05, Morfi09}, or detection of tiny forces \cite{Li18, Haya18}.
+Measurements on single aerosol particles (ranging from $2$ to $100 \ \mu$m in diameter) levitated in electrodynamic, optical and acoustic traps, or deposited on a surface, allow individual processes and physical mechanisms to be studied in isolation under controlled laboratory conditions \cite{Krieg12}.

-Non-destructive, optically detected mass measurements on single microparticles and NPs particles using electrodynamic (Paul) traps have been performed in several groups around the world.
+Non-destructive, optically detected mass measurements on single microparticles and NPs using electrodynamic (Paul) traps are performed in several groups around the world.
 A technical limitation of these setups comes from the fact that they use different particle injection methods.
 The major drawback when using such methods is caused by an imprecise control over the particle mass and range, which strongly affects the reproducibility and control of the experiment.
 Nanoparticle Mass Spectrometry (NPMS) is a very powerful and versatile tool to perform NP diagnosis.
 Very recent experiments suggest a novel technique called electrospray ionization (ESI) NP source \cite{Howd14}.
-The method is based on using a pair of radiofrequency (RF) ion guides, that provide collisional cooling and focusing of the NP beam generated by the source, while also acting as prefilters (in fact, mass filters) and sorting species as a function of the specific mass-to-charge ($Q/M$) ratio.
+The method is based on using a pair of radiofrequency (RF) ion guides that provide collisional cooling and focusing of the NP beam generated by the source, while also acting as prefilters (in fact, mass filters) and sorting species as a function of the specific mass-to-charge ($Q/M$) ratio.